 such that any finite collection of dipole sources located at fixed positions within the annulus $\Omega{\rho{\star}} \setminus \overline{\Omega_e}$ is cloaked.
-We show that if f is an integrable function supported in $E \subset \Omega{\rho{\star}} \setminus \overline{\Omega_e}$ satisfying (11.2) and the Newtonian potential of f does not extend as a harmonic function in $\Omega{\rho{\star}}$ , then weak CALR takes place.
+We show that if f is an integrable function supported in $E \subset \Omega{\rho{\star}} \setminus \overline{\Omega_e}$ satisfying (11.2) and the Newtonian potential of f does not extend as a harmonic function in $\Omega{\rho{\star}}$, then weak CALR takes place.
 Moreover, we show that if the Fourier coefficients of the Newtonian potential of f satisfy a mild gap condition, then CALR takes place.
 Conversely we show that if the source function f is supported outside $\Omega{\rho{\star}}$ then (11.4) does not happen and no cloaking occurs.

-In this chapter, we also show that a cylindrical superlens can also act as a new kind of electrostatic shielding device if the core is eccentric to the shell.
-Electrostatic shielding is the phenomenon that is observed when a Faraday cage operates to block the effects of an electric field.
+In this chapter, we also show that a cylindrical superlens can also act as a new kind of shielding device if the core is eccentric to the shell.
+Shielding is the phenomenon that is observed when a Faraday cage operates to block the effects of an electric field.
 Such a cage can block the effects of an external field on its internal contents, or the effects of an internal field on the outside environment.
 While such a conventional device shields a region enclosed by the device, a superlens with an eccentric core can shield a non-coated region which is located outside the device.
-Moreover, the size of the shielded region can be arbitrarily large while that of the device is fixed.
 We call this phenomenon shielding at a distance.
 The key element to study in the eccentric case is the Möbius transformation via which a concentric annulus is transformed into an eccentric one.
 We also provide various numerical examples to show the cloaking and shielding effects due to anomalous resonance.

 This chapter is organized as follows.
 In Section 11.2 we transform the problem into a system of integral equations using layer potentials.
 In Section 11.3, we treat the special case of an annulus.
 In Section 11.4 we investigate the conditions required for shielding at a distance and geometric features such as the location and size of the shielded region.
-The results on cloaking are from [31] and those on shielding at a distance are from [460].
+The results on cloaking are from [31] and those on shielding at a distance are from [466].
 As shown in this chapter, plasmonic resonance effects have many applications in cloaking and shielding.
-This is one of the reasons why the development of negative index metamaterials is another very much-studied research area [141, 142, 325, 433].
+This is one of the reasons why the development of negative index metamaterials is another very much-studied research area [144, 145, 328, 438].